shajra/nix-project/README.md

 # Usage<a id="sec-2"></a>

+This project should work with either GNU/Linux or MacOS operating systems.
+Just follow the following steps.

 ## Nix package manager setup<a id="sec-2-1"></a>

 > **<span class="underline">NOTE:</span>** You don't need this step if you're running NixOS, which comes with Nix baked in.